See the Master of Divinity (M.Div.) page for degree requirements and other program details.

 - Candidacy Confirmation and Update form indicating the expected date of your entrance interview or candidacy status (to be completed by a judicatory, synod or candidacy committee representative) – the Admissions Committee may also request full entrance into candidacy or equivalent process on a case-by-case basis.

 If your previous GPA falls below the 3.0 minimum you will also be asked to submit a Statement of Academic Readiness – you will submit this through your online application portal.

-You will be notified of the admissions committee’s decision through your online application portal.
-If you are accepted (congratulations!), you will be asked to send an affirmation of intent to the Admissions Office through the online application portal.
+You will be notified of the Admissions Committee’s decision through your online application portal.
+If you are accepted, you will be asked to send affirmation of intent forms to the Admissions Office through the online application portal.